aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 # Quote Semantic search
-This demo application provides semantic search for a set of images by indexing them using the [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model created by OpenAI.
-This model generates vectors with semantic meaning from each image and stores it as a vector embedding in Aerospike.
-When a user performs a query a vector embedding for the provided text is generated and Proximus performs Approximate Nearest Neighbor(ANN) search to find relevant results .
+This demo application provides semantic search for a set of quotes by indexing them using the [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model created by OpenAI.
+This model generates vectors with semantic meaning from each quote and stores it as a vector embedding in Aerospike.
+When a user performs a query a vector embedding for the provided text is generated and Proximus performs Approximate Nearest Neighbor(ANN) search to find relevant results.

 ## Install using docker compose